Purple: Optics

 According to some speakers/authors of English, purple, unlike violet, is not one of the colors of the visible spectrum.
-It was not one of the colors of the rainbow identified by Isaac Newton, although in earlier versions of Newton's work the word purple was used where violet was used in the final version.
+It was not one of the colors of the rainbow identified by Isaac Newton.
 According to some authors, purple does not have its own wavelength of light.
 For this reason, it is sometimes called a non-spectral color.
-It exists in culture and art, but not, in the same way that violet does, in optics.
 According to some speakers of English, purple is simply a combination, in various proportions, of two primary colors, red and blue.
 According to other speakers of English, the same range of colors is called violet.

 In some textbooks of color theory, and depending on the geographical-cultural origin of the author, a "purple" is defined as any non-spectral color between violet and red (excluding violet and red themselves).
-The spectral colors violet and indigo would in that case not be purples.
-For other speakers of English, these colors are purples.
+In that case, the spectral color violet would not be shades of purple.
+For other speakers of English, these colors are shades of purple.

 In the traditional color wheel long used by painters, purple is placed between crimson and violet.
 However, also here there is much variation in color terminology depending on cultural background of the painters and authors, and sometimes the term violet is used and placed in between red and blue on the traditional color wheel.
 In a slightly different variation, on the color wheel, purple is placed between magenta and violet.
-This shade is sometimes called electric purple (See shades of purple).
+This shade is sometimes called electric purple (see shades of purple).

 In the RGB color model, named for the colors red, green, and blue, used to create all the colors on a computer screen or television, the range of purples is created by mixing red and blue light of different intensities on a black screen.
-The standard HTML color purple is created by red and blue light of equal intensity, at a brightness that is halfway between full power and darkness.
+The standard HTML color purple is created by red and blue light of equal intensity, at a brightness that is between full power and darkness.